 We own a 50% interest in NagraStar, a joint venture that is our primary provider of encryption and related security systems intended to assure that only authorized customers have access to our programming.
 Certain payments related to NagraStar are recorded in "Cost of services" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
-In addition, certain other payments are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Consolidated Statements of Operations and Comprehensive expenses" or "Cost of services" on our Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.
+In addition, certain other payments are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Consolidated Balance Sheets or expensed as "Selling, general and administrative expenses" or "Cost of services" on our Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.
 We record all payables in "Trade accounts payable" or "Other accrued expenses" on our Consolidated Balance Sheets.
 Our investment in NagraStar is accounted for using the equity method.